 While your mattress can be put directly on the floor, they caution you against doing that for an extended period of time.
 In rare instances mold growth could occur because a solid surface doesn’t allow the mattress to breathe.

-Bloom by SleepCountry Bed Frame
+Bloom by SleepCountry Mattress Bed Frame Requirements

 SleepCountry doesn’t provide much information about what sort of bed frame is required or suggested for their Bloom mattress in a box.
 The only info we could find was a tagline on the Bloom mattress page promoting the Bloom box bed base that says “In order for your Bloom to properly support you, it’s important that you have a good platform base.”

-Cacoon by Sealy Bed Frame
+Cacoon by Sealy Mattress Bed Frame Requirements

 In their warranty terms, Cacoon says the mattress must be continuously supported by a proper bed frame sufficient to support the collective weight of the mattress and foundation.
 A proper bed frame must provide sturdy support for both the mattress and foundation.
 For slatted bed frames, it must offer ample structural support for the mattress and foundation.